carovaldezg/AndroidLanguageSupportExample/README.md

 If the language selected in your device does not match any of the languages of your app, the values recognized by default are the ones in the default strings.xml file.

+For more information, you can visit the android developer website https://developer.android.com/training/basics/supporting-devices/languages